LargeNFT/large-nft/README.md

     * The controller function will return a "ModelView" object.
         * It contains a function that returns the data for that page.
         * Also a string that represents a Framework7 component to load.
         * HTML goes in the component file.
-Sometimes some small amounts of javascrpt.
-Ideally.
+Sometimes with some small amounts of UI specific javascript.

 * Controller calls a service function.
 Preferrably a single one.
 A service function with unit tests.